crdcamp/HindSite/README.md

 "If somebody's parents are both taller than average, it's likely that the child will be shorter than the parents."

 The same logic applies invesely.
 Essentially, when following an extreme event, the next random event is likely to be less extreme (I wonder what Taleb thinks of this).
 I'll avoid indulging in this idea too much, as this concept becomes foggy and unreliable without a given timeframe (long term vs. short term, and what the distinction between the two even really is).
-I now realize that the time series of my data and what I compare it to is going to be very tricky (and probably somewhat arbitrary) to implement.
+It's also important to keep in mind that, as Taleb said, **there is a big difference between a game and the real world**.
+This is also why he said he doesn't like competitive people.
+A competitve mindset treats the market like a game rather than the convoluted and random mess that it really is.
+This also might imply that the time series of my data and what I compare it to is going to be very tricky (and probably somewhat arbitrary) to implement.
 Moreoever, genetic inherence doesn't really involve the consideration of time in this example.

+I will need to revisit this later when the project's parameters are more clear.
 Let's avoid more confusion and continue with Guttag and the roulette example.

 ### Roulette - Regression to the Mean